TrellixVulnTeam/asamba_7EKL/README.md

 source ~/.bash_profile
 ```

 Basically, you must be able now to use the repository.
-To test that you can successfully import the package, please run the following line in your command line, and it shall exit wihout any error message, in which case you have successfully installed the `asamba` package.
+To test that you can successfully import the package, please run the following line in your command line, and it shall exit silently, wihout any error/output message, in which case you have successfully installed the `asamba` package.

 ```bash
 python -c 'import asamba'